 By controlling relative humidity, the growth of mold and mildew can be inhibited.
 In warm climates, use of the air conditioner will reduce the relative humidity.
 Vents are located in the bathing and cooking areas and constant use is advised during food preparation and bathing, even during colder weather.
 Additionally, opening a window during these activities will assist in ventilation.
 In extremely humid conditions, the use of a dehumidifier can be helpful.
-If using a dehumidifier, please read and follow all manufacturer instructions and recommendations to the use and cleaning of the dehumidifier.

 Frequent use of your RV or cleaning regularly is an important preventive measure.
 Further, any spills should be wiped up quickly and dried as soon as possible.
 Avoid leaving damp items lying about.
 On safe surfaces, use mold or mildew killing cleaning products.
 Check sealants regularly, and reseal when necessary to avoid water leaks.
-Proper preventive maintenance to the

-RV and its accessories, as described both in this manual and in accompanying literature, will provide the best protection to the RV.
+Proper preventive maintenance to the RV and its accessories, as described both in this manual and in accompanying literature, will provide the best protection to the RV.

-For more information of controlling moisture in the RV, please read "Tips to Controlling Condensation" located in this manual.
+For more information of controlling moisture in the RV, please read, "Tips to Controlling Condensation," located in this manual.